 Frequently Asked Questions (FAQs)

-In private sector, women employees are allowed to avail 60 calendar days of maternity leave; 45 days at full pay and 15 days at half pay.
+Maternity leave in uae for private sector women employees are allowed to avail 60 calendar days of maternity leave; 45 days at full pay and 15 days at half pay.

 Yes.
 In the event of the complication of childbirth, 15 days of full-paid leave is given extra.
 In the event of illness or incapacity of the baby, mothers get 30 extra full-paid days and up to 30 unpaid days, with medical proofs.